cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

     addr := hash(update.pubKey)
     if addr NOT IN ccvValidatorSet.Keys() {
       // new validator bonded;
-      // note that due pendingChanges.Aggregate(),
+      // note that due changes.Aggregate(),
       // a validator can be added to the valset and
       // then removed in the subsequent block,
       // resulting in update.power == 0